jspong/jspong.github.io/resume.md

 # John Spong

-Senior Software Engineer
+Software Engineer

-Designing and implementing complex systems using simple pieces, and mentoring junior developers to do the same.
+Building complex systems using simple pieces, and mentoring junior developers to do the same.

 ## Contact Info